 Executive Board and Energy Liaisons

 Walt Copan, Vice President for Research and Technology Transfer at the Colorado School of Mines.
-Walt currently serves on the Collaboratory Executive Board and is the current Executive Board Chair.
+Walt currently serves on the Collaboratory Executive Board.

 Assistant: Makenna Rademaker mrademaker@mines.edu